 - 1 cup all-purpose flour

-- 16 oz bag frozen hash browns thawed
+- 16 ounce bag frozen hash browns, thawed

-- 8 oz cream cheese sliced and softened
+- 8 ounces cream cheese, sliced and softened

-- Preheat oven to 400 degrees F. Line two cookie sheets with parchment paper and set aside.
+- Preheat oven to 400°F. Line two cookie sheets with parchment paper and set aside.

-- In the bowl of a standing mixer or large mixing bowl, mix together flour, baking powder, and salt.
+- In the bowl of a stand mixer or large mixing bowl, mix together flour, baking powder, and salt.

-- Drizzle melted butter into flour mixture while mixer is running to form a crumbled mixture.
+- Drizzle melted butter into the flour mixture while the mixer is running to form a crumbled mixture.

 - Add grated cheese, sausage, hash browns, and cream cheese then beat until fully mixed.
 Be sure to scrape the sides and bottom of the bowl with a spatula and beat a bit longer to make sure all the flour from the bottom of the bowl has been incorporated.

 - Use a cookie scoop or tablespoon to scoop balls of the mixture.
 Place scoops 1 inch apart on prepared cookie sheets.
 You can roll the balls in your hands to make them more smooth and compact, but this isn’t necessary.

 - Bake for 25 minutes or until lightly browned.